secretstar1/mystar300/README.md

 - 👋 Hi, I am Full stack python developer.
 - 👀 My main skill is Django, Flask, FastAPI and React/Vue.js.
 I know about ML and DL.
 - 🌱 I’m currently learning chabot and chatGPT.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I would like to make many friends in everyday life.
 - 📫 How to reach me ...

 <!---